lab1092/blender-manual_ja/manual/render/camera/perspective.rst

 To achieve 2-point rendering:
 =============================

-- Use a short wide angle lens camera, say with a Lens :guilabel:`Size` of 10 mm placed close to the building, or a long lens farther away from the building.
+- Use a short wide angle lens camera, say with a Lens *Size* of 10 mm placed close to the building, or a long lens farther away from the building.
 These differences affect the depth of the building render, with longer lenses making the building appear thinner and less dramatic or distorted.
 The example uses a 40mm lens.
 - Position the camera off to one side of the object,